 New Jersey Gun Crimes Lawyer

 The question of whether you have the right to carry a firearm is a contentious one in today’s courts and legislatures.
-Despite the Second Amendment of the Constitution’s guarantee of the right to bear arms, New Jersey has passed gun control statutes requiring a person to obtain a license to carry handguns, shotguns, rifles, and assault weapons.
+Despite the Second Amendment of the Constitution’s guarantee of the right to bear arms, New Jersey has passed gun control statutes requiring a person to obtain a license to carry a handgun, assault weapon, shotgun, or rifle.

 The rules for properly obtaining a license to own handguns, rifles, shotguns, and assault weapons are complex.
 If a person violates those laws, they can be charged with illegal possession of a firearm, even if no other crime has been committed.

-Gun laws in New Jersey can be separated into two separate categories.
-The first is how firearms can be properly purchased, sold, and registered.
-The second deals with how people that violate these rules can be charged with a crime.
+New Jersey separates gun laws into two categories.
+The first is how a firearm can be legally purchased, sold, and registered.
+The second deals with how violators of these rules can be charged with a crime due to illegal possession.

-Regardless of the type of firearm that a person wishes to have, it is required that they register with the state for a firearm purchaser ID card.
+Regardless of the type of firearm that a person wishes to have, they must register the weapon with the state purchaser ID card.
 The New Jersey Law outlining the requirements for this ID card can be found at NJ Stat 2C:58-3.

-It is important to remember that there is a presumption that the state is going to allow people to get this permit.
-There are however, exceptions to this presumption and they are listed in the statute.
-Prominent examples include:
+It is important to remember that there is a presumption that the state will allow people to get this gun permit.
+There are, however, exceptions to this presumption, and you can find them in the statute.

 - A person convicted of domestic violence